You want smart political talk without the meltdowns?

 Very, very, very good question.

-After the war in Gaza, we will have to think what should be done about Hezbollah, because Hezbolla is ten times more stronger than Hamas and and why we will make the same mistake about the Nah and about uh uh Hezbollah and met Hezbollah to to be stronger in the future.
+After the war in Gaza, we will have to think what should be done about Hezbollah, because Hezbollah is 10 times more stronger than Hamas.

-So it's a very good question that should be asked after the war because the war in the war itself, we should concentrate on Gaza.
+So it's a very good question that should be asked after the war because the war, in the war itself, we should concentrate on Gaza.

 We are ready.

-Let me then ask the worst case scenario as I can see it, not only a possible two front war, then you've got Syria firing missiles into Israel.
+Let me then ask the worst case scenario, as I can see it, not only a possible two-front war, then you've got Syria firing missiles into Israel.

-You got the Houthi rebels firing missiles into Israel.
+You've got the Houthi rebels firing missiles into Israel.

-You can now you have the threat.
+And now you have the threat.

-Uh so you got Iran, and then you got now even the threat of Turkey.
+So you got Iran, and then you got now even the threat of Turkey.

-What if a worst case scenario unfolds at that point?
+What if a worst case scenario unfolds?

 Let's be realistic about the situation.

-Uh okay, I hope you're right.
+Okay, I hope you're right.

 What about Iran?

-Iran has been it, a minute, a minute.
+A minute, a minute, a minute.

 Let me answer.